 Systematic, Synthetic Phonics

-For the past four years we have used our own unique programme Seashore Phonics.
-From September 2022 we will be introducing the Little Wandel programme which we feel will further enhance our teaching and hopefully lead to even greater success as the school moves forward following the pandemic.
+In September 2022 we introduced the Little Wandle programme which we feel will further enhance our teaching and hopefully lead to even greater success as the school moves forward following the pandemic.

 Seeking for progress and measuring impact